Moving home can be both exciting and stressful. For pets, who are used to their safe home environment, moving can cause real anxiety.

 During the move

-• Unless you’re moving just a couple of streets away, you’ll probably need to take your pet in the car with you.
+- Unless you’re moving just a couple of streets away, you’ll probably need to take your pet in the car with you.
 You’ll need to restrain them properly.
-If you have a dog, watch this video demonstrating how to safely secure them in the car.
+If you have a dog you'll need to safely secure them in the car.
 If you have a cat, use a suitable cat carrier with familiar smelling bedding.
 Putting this carrier out well in advance of the move should help to reduce their anxiety when it comes to putting them inside it.

 In your new home